Shuttle/Shuttle.Esb/README.md

 # Documentation

-Please visit out [official documentation](https://shuttle.github.io/shuttle-esb/) for more information.
+Please visit out [official documentation](https://www.pendel.co.za/shuttle-esb/index.html) for more information.

 # Getting Started

-Start a new **Console Application** project and select a Shuttle.Esb queue implementation from the supported queues:
+Start a new **Console Application** project.
+We'll need to install one of the support queue implementations.
+For this example we'll use `Shuttle.Esb.AzureStorageQueues` which can be hosted locally using [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage):

 ```
 PM> Install-Package Shuttle.Esb.AzureStorageQueues